These Dark Spot Treatments Actually Work

 What Ingredients Help Fade Dark Spots?

-That means that you have to include ingredients like vitamin C and kojic acid in order to slow down the production of melanin-forming cells in the skin.
-Adding products with those ingredients into a skin-care routine that includes exfoliators like retinol or tranexamic acid can also help slough away dead skin cells, leaving behind more even-toned skin.
-The last part of the routine is sunscreen.
+The last part of any hyperpigmentation-proof skincare routine is sunscreen.
 "Protecting your skin from the sun is the most important action you can take to prevent sun-related dark spots," says board-certified dermatologist Dr. Hadley King.
 Exposure to UV rays can also rev up the production of melanin-producing cells, worsening your dark spots.
+If you’re not wearing sunscreen, all that work you put into your skincare routine is basically ineffective when it comes to fading dark spots.

 According to every expert we spoke to, when you're putting together a routine to fight hyperpigmentation, you should include an SPF of at least 30, as well as antioxidants.
 Beyond that, though, your individual regimen should be personalized to your skin.
-It can take a few different tries to find your favorite combination of products for long-term use, but experts recommend looking for products that include at least one of the following ingredients:
+It can take a few different tries to find your favorite combination of products for long-term use, but experts recommend looking for serums.
+Serums are usually packed with a high percentage of active ingredients that work to even out and resurface your skin.
+For dark spots, look for a formula with at least one of the following ingredients.

 This antioxidant protects your skin against environmental aggressors that can worsen inflammation.
 Also, according to clean cosmetic chemist and founder of KKT Consultants Krupa Koestline, by reducing melanin production, a cause of dark spots, while also helping to smooth fine lines and wrinkles.